Feyerabend/ABC80/abc802/CPM.md

 a standardized “bus.”
 Instead of relying on __APIs__ to mediate between programs, the operating system, and at last hardware, development could be guided by __protocols__ that facilitate direct and efficient communication.
-This can be done either between hardware to hardware through the "bus", or through software to software, or again directly beween software and hardware, bypassing multiple layers of abstraction.*
+This can be done either between hardware to hardware through the "bus," or through software to software, or again directly beween software and hardware, bypassing multiple layers of abstraction.*

 *One solution could be for software vendors to also develop hardware, thereby bridging